dronegator/nlp/README.md

     `sbt "run-main com.github.dronegator.nlp.main.NLPTMain <FILE WITH A TEXT CORPUS> <FILE OF STORAGE>`

 The applications do the same, except the first one uses AKKA-STREAMS that helps to require less RAM.

+You might have to index text twice, using the previous result as an innitial hint.
+It provides a possibility to take into consideration meaningful words building the correlation matrix for suggestions:

+    `sbt "run-main com.github.dronegator.nlp.main.NLPTMain <FILE WITH A TEXT CORPUS> <FILE OF STORAGE> <FILE OF STORAGE WITH HINTS>`

-To use collect statistic, issue:
+To use collected statistic, issue:

     `sbt "run-main com.github.dronegator.nlp.main.NLPTReplMain <FILE OF STORAGE>`

-  * probability [Word]
+  * probability [Word]+

     Evaluates a probability of a phrase: